UksusoFF/webtrees-faces/README.md

 ## Updated Added "Age at"

-An image/ photo must be attached to a FACT only needs to be attached to ONE person
+An image/ photo must be attached to a FACT/EVENT only needs to be attached to ONE person

 Put a date or just a year in the Date field of the Fact object attach a Media object to the fact save